 On average, composite fencing can start from around $40 per square meter for panelling.

 Wrought iron is probably the first thing that comes to mind when thinking about metal fencing.
-Iconic and instantly recognisable, its naturally elegant design has broad appeal that few fence styles can match.
+Iconic and instantly recognisable, its naturally elegant design has a broad appeal that few fence styles can match.
 It is a great fence for security with pointed deterrents for jumping over.
 While incredibly durable and sturdy, it’s not the most private of the designs featured.
 Wrought iron requires a lot of maintenance, including annual sanding and painting to prevent rust.
+An affordable and low-maintenance alternative is the aluminium fence, resistant to rust and corrosion, strong, and easy to incorporate into the style of your home.

 Wrought iron fencing can cost between $450 - $600 per metre while aluminium fencing can cost between $75 - $85 per metre.

 Related article: How much does a steel fence cost?
-An indepth guide
+An in-depth guide

+Sandstone fences are a beautiful choice to consider, often designed to be immersed in the natural environment, they provide exceptional privacy and classy, timeless appeal.
 Dry stone walls are another alternative to traditional ones.
 These are made of stones fitted together without cement.
 Dry stone walls, however, require professional installation and that process can be expensive.

 Sandstone fences can cost anywhere between $800 to $1,200 per metre.